georgethebeatle/simple-bosh-release/README.md

 ### Upload stemcell

 First we need to give bosh the stemcell that we specified in the deployment manifest.
-Thie [bosh docs](http://bosh.io/docs/uploading-stemcells.html) do a great job explaining this
+This [bosh docs](http://bosh.io/docs/uploading-stemcells.html) do a great job explaining this

 ```
 $ bosh download public stemcell bosh-stemcell-389-warden-boshlite-ubuntu-trusty-go_agent.tgz